Tyunsen/LAMRec/README.md

 ## Usage

-You can run and test your own model using the following code:
+You can run and test your own model using the following code, and remember to complete your local dataset path:

 ```
 python run.py \